hholly3003/shopgrok/README.md

 ![](docs/test_3.png)
 ## Python Test
 **Scrapy**
 The web scrapper is under the *aldi directory*.
-It is implemented using scrapy and css selector.
+It is implemented using scrapy and xpath element selector.
 The sample output of data is available and named `data.csv` **Regex Test**
 The answer for this test is provided in `re_challenges.py` file